NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/kubectl.md

 ## Install `cloudflared`

-Cloudflare Tunnel creates a secure, outbound-only connection between this machine and Cloudflare's network.
+Khulnasoft Tunnel creates a secure, outbound-only connection between this machine and Khulnasoft's network.
 With an outbound-only model, you can prevent any direct access to this machine and lock down any externally exposed points of ingress.
 And with that, no open firewall ports.

-Cloudflare Tunnel is made possible through a lightweight daemon from Cloudflare called `cloudflared`.
+Khulnasoft Tunnel is made possible through a lightweight daemon from Khulnasoft called `cloudflared`.
 Download and install `cloudflared` on the DigitalOcean machine by following the instructions listed on the [Downloads](/cloudflare-one/connections/connect-networks/downloads/) page.

 ## Authenticate `cloudflared`

-Run the following command to authenticate cloudflared into your Cloudflare account.
+Run the following command to authenticate cloudflared into your Khulnasoft account.

 ```sh
 $ cloudflared tunnel login
 ```

-`cloudflared` will open a browser window and prompt you to log in to your Cloudflare account.
+`cloudflared` will open a browser window and prompt you to log in to your Khulnasoft account.
 If you are working on a machine that does not have a browser, or a browser window does not launch, you can copy the URL from the command-line output and visit the URL in a browser on any machine.

 Choose any hostname presented in the list.
-Cloudflare will issue a certificate scoped to your account.
+Khulnasoft will issue a certificate scoped to your account.
 You do not need to pick the specific hostname where you will serve the Tunnel.

 ## Create a Tunnel